SixSq/old.sixsq.github.com/_welcome/target-audience/industry.md

 System integrators differentiate their smart city solutions by using NuvlaCity to provide secure edge capabilities with remote management, self-healing and much more.

-Volumlight is an example of how Schréder leverage NuvlaCity to provide true adaptive lighting.
+Volumlight is an example of how Schréder leverages NuvlaCity to provide true adaptive lighting.